mindbody/mbkit/packages/docs/README.md

 ## Working on the site locally

-To pull from contentful request a access token from one of the maintainers.
-You will need to create a `.env` file in the root of this package `docs` and place token with the `CONTENTFUL_ACCESS_TOKEN` variable.
+To pull site data from contentful, request a access token from one of the maintainers.
+You will need to create a `.env` file in the root of this package and set the `CONTENTFUL_ACCESS_TOKEN` variable with the token.

 ```
 CONTENTFUL_ACCESS_TOKEN={YOUR ACCESS TOKEN TO CONTENTFUL}